ESET Mail Security scans all emails, however Dynamic Threat Defense only scans emails received from outside of the organization.

 It typically takes up to 5 minutes to analyze a sample that has never been analyzed by ESET Dynamic Threat Defense before.
 If a sample has already analyzed, the result will be received in the next product request cycle which can take up to 2 minutes.

 All samples are encrypted and sent through HTTPS.
-They are then stored on a dedicated storage server with limited access to ESET employees for the predefined time set by the senders computer policy, after which they are deleted or stored securely.
+They are then stored on a dedicated storage server with limited access by ESET employees for the predefined time set by the senders computer policy, after which they are deleted or stored securely.

 All samples are sent to ESET HQ, located in Bratislava, Slovakia, Europe.